 Good feng shui can be easy to create in many bedrooms, but not in all.
 On the surface level, once you master the basic feng shui tips, you can create and keep good energy in any space, including your bedroom.
 Applying the basic feng shui guidelines will always make a difference for your bedroom—from allowing fresh air and natural light in to finding the best feng shui positioning for your bed.

+The next level in creating good bedroom feng shui is to look at the positioning of your bedroom within your floor plan.
 This will help you see if there are any potential feng shui concerns, such as a bedroom above the kitchen oven, or a bedroom above the garage.
 Most of these concerns can be addressed with proper feng shui tips.
 Then there is a deeper feng shui level, the level of the feng shui energy map, called bagua, of your whole home.
 Some bagua area bedrooms are easier to create good feng shui than others, and it all depends on the requirements of the five feng shui elements.

 In case of an East facing bedroom—more precisely an East bagua area bedroom—there can be a bit of a conflict between the energies needed in this specific bagua area of the house and the best bedroom feng shui decor in general.
 So how do you decorate an East bagua area bedroom for good feng shui?
 To answer this question, it is important to know the needs of the feng shui element of this bagua area.